Skip to main content

 How to setup domains for OIDC

 When setting up the new login app for OIDC, the domain must be registered on your instance and use https.
-If you are using a self hosted instance, install your domain on your instance using the system service.
+To register your login domain on your instance, add your domain on your instances trusted domains.

 Deploy to Vercel